AGhaderi/MNE-Preprocessing/README.md

-256 points as the **sampling rate**, **band-pass filter** in the range 1 Hz - 30 Hz, **re-referencing** with average of sensors, **visual inspection** to remove abnormal frequency, **interpolation** fully corrupted signal, **discarding range** of -100 mV to +100 mV amplitude, **extracting Epochs** from - 100 ms (baseline) of cue’s onset to 600 ms after stimulus appearance (totally 1700 ms), running Independent Component Analysis **(ICA)** to remove manually irrelevant-task (e.g. eye movement, head motion and muscular activity), detecting automatically eyeblinking **EOG** component and heartbeat peak **ECG** component.
+256 points as the **sampling rate**, **band-pass filter** in the range 1 Hz - 30 Hz, **re-referencing** with average of sensors, **visual inspection** to remove abnormal frequency, **interpolation** fully corrupted signal, **discarding range** of -100 mV to +100 mV amplitude, **extracting Epochs** from - 100 ms (baseline) of cue’s onset to 600 ms after stimulus appearance, running Independent Component Analysis **(ICA)** to remove manually irrelevant-task
+(e.g. eye movement, head motion and muscular activity), detecting automatically eyeblinking **EOG** component and heartbeat peak **ECG** component.